 In 2009 and again in 2010, P&R IM briefed the Vice Chairman of the Joint Chiefs of Staff (VCJCS) that OSD, the non-Intelligence Defense Agencies, and the DoD Field Activities lacked an integrated manpower capability and that this was adversely impacting support for GFM DI.
 To resolve this issue, the VCJCS directed that Joint Staff funds would be made available in Fiscal Year (FY)12 Ė FY16 for FMTS.
 The OUSD (P&R) will assume management and maintenance of FMTS in FY13.

-- Provide a single authoritative manpower system for OSD, the non-Intelligence Defense Agencies, the DoD Field Activities, and the Joint Community, thereby eliminating stove-piped manpower and position management systems, tools, and databases
+- Provides a single authoritative manpower system for OSD, the non-Intelligence Defense Agencies, the DoD Field Activities, and the Joint Community, thereby eliminating stove-piped manpower and position management systems, tools, and databases

-- Improve the quality of manpower data by providing a standardized way to input and maintain the data, making it easier to compile, understand, and analyze
+- Improves the quality of manpower data by providing a standardized way to input and maintain the data, making it easier to compile, understand, and analyze

-- Eliminate manual, labor intensive position management processes within many OSD, non-Intelligence Defense Agencies, DoD Field Activities, and Joint Community organizations
+- Eliminates manual, labor intensive position management processes within many OSD, non-Intelligence Defense Agencies, DoD Field Activities, and Joint Community organizations

-- Increase productivity by streamlining manpower planning, programming, position management, budgeting, and accounting in a single system
+- Increases productivity by streamlining manpower planning, programming, position management, budgeting, and accounting in a single system

-- Provide OSD leaders actionable, near real-time visibility of OSD, non-Intelligence Defense Agencies, DoD Field Activities, and Joint Community force structure
+- Provides OSD leaders actionable, near real-time visibility of OSD, non-Intelligence Defense Agencies, DoD Field Activities, and Joint Community force structure

 The Fourth Estate Manpower Initiative governance structure consists of three tiers to ensure the successful implementation and maintenance of FMTS across OSD, the non-Intelligence Defense Agencies, the DoD Field Activities, and the Joint Community.